 - Rights and freedoms of citizens

-- Powers and authority of the levels of government
+- Powers and authority of each level of government

-A constitution can give an Aboriginal government the legitimacy and legal tools it needs to provide appropriate health, educational, and social services to its citizens.
-With the benefit of a constitution, an Aboriginal government can better position its citizens to pursue opportunities for sustained economic development.
+A constitution can give an Indigenous government the legitimacy and legal tools it needs to provide appropriate health, educational, and social services to its citizens.
+With a constitution in place, an Indigenous government can provide a better position for its citizens to pursue long-term economic opportunities.